-McLeods Booksellers is an independent, family-owned bookshop that has been in business for nearly 80 years.
+McLeods Booksellers is an independently owned bookshop that has been in business for nearly 80 years.

 McLeods stocks a vast and eclectic range of books, including Māori and New Zealand titles, children’s books and journals.
 They’re passionate about books and the staff love to recommend their favourites, as well as order in anything they don’t have in store (including out of print books).
 They also stock music CDs.
 Come, browse and immerse yourself in good books and music.